Doctoral programs at CEU are fully funded study programs with a standard duration of 4 years that award a US and an Austrian degree.

-The PhD program seeks to contribute to the development of studies in gender which are interdisciplinary, integrative, and grounded in analyses of social processes, theories, institutions and the material conditions of life.
+The Doctor of Philosophy in Comparative Gender Studies program seeks to contribute to the development of studies in gender which are interdisciplinary, integrative, and grounded in analyses of social processes, theories, institutions and the material conditions of life.
 The program aims to promote the study of gender and its correspondence with categories such as class, ethnicity, race and sexual orientation, and to do research on diversified patterns of social and cultural change.
-Thus, students are encouraged to understand the complexity of gender.
+Students are encouraged to understand the complexity of gender.
 They will combine the critique of androcentrism with a critique of Eurocentric perspectives and epistemologies, particularly—but not exclusively—in Central and Eastern Europe.
 Within this framework, gender is understood as an element and product of processes of global, regional and local development.

 Sample Courses for the Doctoral Program